 It takes about 10 minutes for the electrodes and recorder to be fitted.
 You then go and do what you normally do over the next 24-48 hours.
 You wear the recorder when asleep in bed too.
 (However, you should not have a bath or shower, as the recorder should not get wet.)

-You will be given a diary to record the times when you develop any symptoms - such as the feeling of a 'thumping heart' (palpitations).
+As mentioned above, you will be given a diary to record the times when you develop any symptoms - such as the feeling of a 'thumping heart' (palpitations).
 The ECG tracing is analysed at the end of the test.
 But, any times you record when you had symptoms will be most carefully analysed to see if you had an abnormal heart rate or rhythm (arrhythmia) to account for the symptoms.
 A doctor may ask you to do some activities which have previously brought on symptoms, to try to provoke the same symptoms.
+If you do not hand in the diary when the leads are removed, the value of the test is significantly reduced.

 There are some variations in the equipment that may be used: